 Below is a list of suggestions to help you make the most out of your experience at the West Vancouver Fire Festival.

 TIP #1: Be careful around the fires, especially if participating in the fire jumping or if you have young children.
 It can be fun, but fires can be dangerous, so jump at your own risk!
 As it so happens, a couple of years ago, a lady tripped, burned her hand and had to be taken to hospital.
 Also, it seems that at least a couple of people sprain their ankles each year!
-Good job St. John’s Ambulance folk are on hand to assist!
+Good thing St. John’s Ambulance attendants are on hand to assist!

 TIP #2: Especially if you are not of Iranian descent and eat Persian food regularly, be adventurous and try some of the exotic foods at the fair.
 It’s not what you’ll find every day and some of it is quite delicious.

 TIP #3: If you arrive early you’ll increase your chances of finding parking, but you’ll also likely find the place quite bare.
 Most people don’t start arriving until later in the evening, and that’s when things get interesting.